SverreNystad/gpt-dungeon-master/cc-srd5.md

 ### Targets

 A typical spell requires you to pick one or more targets to be affected by the spell's magic.
-A spell's description tells you whether the spell targets creatures, objects, or a point of origin for an area of effect (see "[Areas of Effect](#areas-of-effect)").
+A spell's description tells you whether the spell targets creatures, objects, or a point of origin for an [area of effect](#areas-of-effect).

 Unless a spell has a perceptible effect, a creature might not know it was targeted by a spell at all.
 An effect like crackling lightning is obvious, but a more subtle effect, such as an attempt to read a creature's thoughts, typically goes unnoticed, unless a spell says otherwise.